danieldave/Python/README.md

 #Python
-These are few projects  i made ehile learning python
+These are few projects  i made while learning python